JavanPoirier/AudioMixer/README.md

 # Stream Deck Audio Mixer

 A dynamic volume mixer with process icons that reflects the windows volume mixer.
-Control each independant process' volume as applications open and close.
-No need to statically assign a button to a single application, the application placeholders actions will update accordingly.
+Control each independent process' volume as applications open and close.
+No need to statically assign a button to a single application, the application placeholder actions will update accordingly.

 **Tutorial Video:** Click to watch
 <a href="https://www.youtube.com/watch?v=26_o4-roURs" title="Link Title"><img src="https://github.com/JavanPoirier/AudioMixer/blob/master/Previews/1-preview.png" alt="Click to watch" /></a>